JGantts/jgantts-website-publisher/README.md

 However I wanted smooth rollovers when publishig updates, so it launches a main process and four worker processes.
 The main process receives all incoming requests and forwards them to a random worker process;
 in effect, making this a simple load balancer.
+In addition, because HTTPS is desirable, the load balancer redirects all HTTP requests to HTTPS and also handles the SSL certs (see 'Security Considerations').

 ## Target Site